Skip to content

 Version-1.3.7

-When a request does not meet the Sinker rules, Dataway will discard the request and add a discard count to the metrics.
-However, during the debugging phase, we need to know the specific situation of a discarded request, especially the X-Global-Tags information carried on the request Header.
+When a request does not meet the Sinker rules, Dataway will drop the request and increment a drop count in the metrics.
+However, during debugging, we need to know the specific details of a dropped request, especially the X-Global-Tags information carried in the request Header.

-We can search the Dataway log with the following command:
+We can search Dataway logs with the following command:

 $ cat <path/to/dataway/log> | grep dropped

-In the output results, we can see output similar to the following:
+In the output, we can see output similar to the following:

 for API /v1/write/logging with X-Global-Tags <some-X-Global-Tags...> dropped